-Borough Market, The Globe, Tate Modern, Millennium Bridge and St Paul's (2.1 km)
+Borough Market, The Globe, Tate Modern, Millennium Bridge and St Paul's - Running and Walking Route (2.1 km)

 - Philip Carey